WoltLab/docs.woltlab.com/pages/package/pip/package_pip_page.md

 Comma separated list of options that will be checked one after another until at least one option is set.

+### `<excludeFromLandingPage>`

+Some pages should not be used as landing page, because they may not always be available and/or accessible to the user.
+For example, the account management page is available to logged-in users only and any guest attempting to visit that page would be presented with a permission denied message.

+Set this to `1` to prevent this page from becoming a landing page ever.

 ### `<content>`

 {% include languageCode.html %}